ros-event-camera/metavision_driver/README.md

 - can write ``dvs_msgs`` or ``prophesee_msgs``.
 This permits
   using ROS based pipelines that have been developed for the DVS camera.
-- less CPU consumption by avoiding unnecessary copies.
+- less CPU consumption by avoiding unnecessary memory copies.
 - implemented as nodelet so can be run in the same address space as e.g. a rosbag record nodelet without worrying of message loss in transmission.
 - prints out message rate statistics.
+- dynamic reconfiguration
-- NOTE: does not provide ``camera_info`` messages yet
+- NOTE: does not provide ``camera_info`` messages yet, does not play from raw files.

 How to run: